-Upon completion of our IPO, we entered into a registration rights agreement with Mr. Middleman pursuant to which we agreed to register the resale by Mr. Middleman of up to 1,000,000 shares of our common stock which he acquired in a private placement completed concurrently with our IPO.
+Upon completion of our initial public offering, we entered into a registration rights agreement with Mr. Middleman pursuant to which we agreed to register the resale by Mr. Middleman of up to 1,000,000 shares of our common stock which he acquired in a private placement completed concurrently with our initial public offering.
 We refer to these shares as the "registrable shares."
-In November 2014, we filed, and the Securities and Exchange Commission declared effective, a registration statement on Form S-3 covering the resale from time to time by Mr. Middleman of the registrable shares.
-We are obligated to maintain the effectiveness of this registration statement until all the registrable shares have been sold under the shelf registration statement or become eligible for sale, without restriction, pursuant to Rule 144 under the Securities Act.
+In November 2014, we filed, and the SEC subsequently declared effective, a registration statement on Form S-3 covering the resale from time to time by Mr. Middleman of the registrable shares.
+We are obligated to maintain the effectiveness of this registration statement until all the registrable shares have been sold under the shelf registration statement or become eligible for sale, without restriction, pursuant to Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
 Mr. Middleman has agreed to pay all underwriting discounts, commissions and transfer taxes, if any, attributable to the resale of the registrable shares.
 We have agreed to pay all costs and expenses incurred in connection with the registration of the registrable shares.